BLUE HORIZON 1261

 "The engine room is deserted, Jerad.
 I was just down there."

 "Jasper's not there?"

 Merlin fixed him with a scowl.
 "No and neither are you.
 We've just launched and there's already work for you to do.
 Why did I hire you guys?"

 The raccoon laid his ears back and lowered his chin.
 "Before we can fix a problem, we've got to find out what's wrong," he explained in a quiet voice.
-"Jasper was doing a diagnostic on the thruster control system when I came up here to help Ivy."
+"Jasper was already doing a diagnostic on the thruster control system when I came up here to help Ivy."